MileHacker Logo

 Car & Bike Rentals

 • Car Rental: Less practical for archipelago.
-Many islands are car-free.
-Transporting cars on ferries is costly and limited.
+Many the islands are car-free.
+Transporting cars on ferries is costly and minimal.
 Useful for mainland Sweden exploration.

 • Motorcycle & Scooter: Less common for tourists and not practical for island-to-island travel.